 Butterfly is just getting into I Spy books, and this one looks right up her alley!
 I don’t know about your house, but animals are a big topic at ours, and there is a lot of imaginary play centered around animals at our house also.
 So this book would be perfect for her!
 The I Spy books encourage focus and visual acuity, and they’re perfect for long car rides or quiet times.
 This one is definitely going on our gift idea list!

-I have yet to meet a 3 year old who didn’t like music in some form.
-I’m sure they exist, but it seems as a general rule that 3 year olds like to get their groove on!
+I have yet to meet a preschooler who didn’t like music in some form.
+I’m sure they exist, but it seems as a general rule this age likes to get their groove on!
 Here are some of our favorites and gifts that are on our wish list this year!

 We use Amazon Music on our Fire TV to stream kids’ songs for Butterfly.
 Trust me, it’s much better than playing Baby Shark on repeat. 😉 And a lot of the music comes free with Amazon Prime, so if you’re a Prime Member and not already using Prime Music, you should check it out!